Hello Newbie.

 • Knees track parallel to feet

-• Return to full extension at the hips and knees to
+• Return to full extension at the

 complete the move